BenRR/Car-P1/writeup.md

 - lane lines are not stable

-- more tuning can be done with blur and canny transformation
+- to remove noise by more tuning can be done with blur and canny transformation

-- linear regression does not deal with curve
+- linear regression does not deal with curves

 ### 3. Suggest possible improvements to your pipeline

 - auto select region of interest from the first frame of video

 - make line drawing more stable and smooth

 - avoid lane lines intersect